Estimated reading time: 6 minutes

 Total Quality Management (TQM) is a management approach to long-term success through customer satisfaction.

-TQM focuses on the development of products and services that meet the needs and exceed the expectations of key customer groups.
+TQM focuses on developing products and services that meet the needs and exceed the expectations of key customer groups.

 This is accomplished by creating an integrated “system” that is process-centered, has total employee involvement, and is completely customer-focused.

-Creating a culture that is customer-focused, and collecting and studying data that supports efforts for the customer are critical components of the system.
+Creating a customer-focused culture and collecting and studying data that supports efforts for the customer are critical components of the system.

 Steps to Implementing a Total Quality Management System

 1. Clarify Vision, Mission, and Values

 Employees need to know how what they do is tied to organizational strategy and objectives.

 Employees should understand where the organization is headed (its vision), what it hopes to accomplish (mission), and the operational principles (values) that will steer its priorities and decision-making.

 2. Identify Critical Success Factors (CSF)